Skip to content

 I accidentally drank alcohol while on medication.
 What should I do?

 It depends on the person, the medication involved, and the amount of alcohol consumed.
 There are some medications that are dangerous when you combine them with alcohol.
 These include medications like opioid pain medications and sedatives.
 You should avoid driving if this is the case.
 Excessive drowsiness and abnormal breathing can occur in more severe cases.
 In other situations, interactions are less serious.
-Check with your health care provider or poison control if you have questions about combining a particular medication and alcohol.
+Check with your health care provider, use an online drug interaction checker, or call your poison center (1-800-222-1222) if you have questions about combining a particular medication and alcohol.

 My child accidentally drank a spiked beverage.
 What should I do?